Georgie Waterman Award Winners

 2015 Winner – Sue Olsson

 Described by her peers as a ‘continuous presence’ in the Interpretive landscape.
 She is one of those amazing all-rounders – good at everything!!!
 Sue has an amazing dedication to unenviable tasks, a super incisive analytic ability and lovely quirky charm!!
 Her commitment to mentoring young interpreters and dedication to the profession of interpretation epitomises Georgie Waterman.
-This winner knew Georgie Waterman personally so it’s extremely fitting that they receive this award.
+This winner knew Georgie Waterman personally so it’s extremely fitting that she receive this award.

 2011 Winner – Peter Grant